 How Much Does it Cost to Buy a Cabin in Canada?

 While the price of a cabin will vary greatly by Province, one thing we know for sure is that established “Cottage Country” areas (think Lake Muskoka, Prince Edward County, Blue Mountain, Manitoulin Island, and the Haliburton area) are always going to be popular and priced accordingly.

 The benefit however to purchasing in a popular destination is the almost guarantee of a quick and profitable resale down the road.
+Not to mention, it could also make a good rental property.
 So whether you’re buying an investment property or a vacation home for your family, here are a few things to expect in terms of cost.